samcat116/ansible-scaffold/README.md

 # Ansible Scaffold
-A CLI tool to build out Ansible roles easily.
-Built with Rust.
+A CLI tool to build out Ansible roles easily

+Still a WIP.

 ## Usage